kabel/unl-magento/README.txt

 == INSTALLATION ==

-The 1.4 branch of magento requires a little fine tuning for configuration purposes.
+Magento requires a little fine tuning for configuration purposes.
 There is a folder of patches (data/patches) that should be applied to the magento root to ensure proper functionality.

     cd /path/to/magento